piperauritum/LotusRoot/README.txt

 ## Overview

-An experimental Ruby program for musical notation, that generates LilyPond code from pitch/duration data.
+An experimental Ruby program for computer-aided composition, that generates LilyPond code from pitch/duration data.

 ## Requirement